Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Method

 \subsection{Multi-Order Matching}

-As illustrated in the blue part of Fig.~\ref{fig:MOMA_MR_hist}, our multi-order matching is designed to search for and select the RGB information most relevant to depth features in multi-order feature space, primarily consisting of zero-order matching, first-order matching, and second-order matching.
+As shown in the blue part of Fig.~\ref{fig:MOMA_MR_hist}, multi-order matching (MOM) is designed to search for RGB information most relevant to depth in multi-order space, consisting of zero-order matching, first-order matching, and second-order matching.

 \textbf{Zero-Order Matching.} As shown in the first row of Fig.~\ref{fig:MOMA_MR_hist} (left), zero-order matching aims to establish the correlation between the original unaligned RGB and depth features.
 Given the RGB feature $\boldsymbol F_{r}^{i-1}$ and the depth feature $\boldsymbol F_{d}^{i-1}$ as input, we first perform the proposed matching retrieval to compute patch-wise ($3\times3$ patch) correspondence between the RGB and depth features.
 This process identifies the $k$ most relevant RGB patches for each depth patch, yielding matching index $\boldsymbol \eta _{z}$ and matching score $\boldsymbol \psi_{z}$.